radius-project/docs/docs/content/concepts/architecture-concept/index.md

 All of these resources can be manipulated using the CRUDL+ operations that the resource providers provide.
 Since the functionality is implemented as part of the API any number of tools can have access to this functionality.

-The `Applications.*` resource providers are fully-open source and were created as part of the Radius project.
+The `Applications.*` resource providers are fully open-source and were created as part of the Radius project.
 The `Applications.Core` and `Applications.*` resource providers are written in Go.

 #### Bicep Deployments Resource Provider